kentshenlim/LaTeX-CV-App/README.md

 Get LaTeX-compiled CV by filling out a form – without interacting with any LaTeX code.

+> This has stopped working because of apparent certificate issue from
+> LaTeX.Online.

 ## Project Overview

 - Project written to practice React.